Dancing was never my thing. Trust me, for the two-left-feeters like me, all those fancy dance moves look pretty impossible to be followed through.

-Overall, dancing the Sumazau is all about enjoying the festivities.
-So, even if you don’t know the exact way of dancing it, once the music played all you need is a right amount of groove, a pinch of self-confident and a large apetite for fun.
+Overall, dancing the Sumazau is all about enjoying the local culture festivities.
+So, even if you don’t know the exact way of dancing it, once the music played all you need is a right amount of groove, a pinch of self-confident and a large appetite for fun.

 Once you have all that, you’re more than welcome to dance your heart out!